Roxana1981/The-Wedding-Planner/README.md

 **Navigation bar**

-The navigation bar consists of the name of the company at the top left and links to the Gallery and Contact Us pages.
+The navigation bar consists of the name of the company at the top left and links to Home, Gallery and Contact Us pages.
 End users can return to the homepage through the company logo or through the Home link.

 ![Navbar](assets/readmeimg/navbar.jpg)